polyfy/polylith/readme.md

 ```
 <img src="images/profile-info-4.png" width="51%">

-Each project sumarises the number of lines of code for each brick it contains.
+Each project summarises the number of lines of code for each brick it contains.
-The `loc` column count number of lines of codes under the `src` directory,
+The `loc` column counts the number of lines of codes under the `src` directory,
 while `(t)` counts for the `test` directory.

-Our projects are still quite small, but it will eventually reach 1000 lines of code,
+Our projects are still quite small, but they will eventually reach 1000 lines of code,
 and when that happens we may want to change the thousand delimiter in `~/.polylith/config.edn`
 which is set to `,` by default.